Opportunities: Courses, excavations and volunteering in Roman Archaeology

 For full details see the individual websites and www.archaeology.co.uk/tag/digs+roman and www.britarch.ac.uk/briefing/field.asp

 Other activities may be found, associated with the Festival of British Archaeology in July, http://festival.britarch.ac.uk/

 All courses are suitable either for beginners or for those with some experience, ie those considering archaeology at university (minimum age 16), amateur archaeologists, undergraduates, and those undertaking university extra-mural courses in archaeology.
-For more information please click here
+For more information please see the Sussex School of Archaeology website here

 Ashtead Roman Villa and tile Works, Surrey: August-September, www.surreyarchaeology.org.uk